rock-n-code/swift-libs/README.md

 4. press on the *+* (plus) button to add dependencies to the project;
 5. enter the URL `https://github.com/rock-n-code/swift-libs.git` into the *Search or Enter Package URL* located in the upper right corner;
 6. select the retrieved option;
-7. define the dependency rule (the *Up to Next Major Version* option and the *0.1.3* text are recommended);
+7. define the dependency rule (the *Up to Next Major Version* option and the *0.1.5* text are recommended);
 8. select the target to which the dependency will be applied (if required);
 9. wait for the package to be resolved and included in the project;
 10. now you should be ready to start using this package!

 ### Other considerations

-This library is fully supported on Apple platforms only for the time being: *iOS*, *macOS*, *tvOS*, and *watchOS*.
-Support for other platforms such as *Linux* or *Windows* might be added in the future, depending on the type of changes those platforms require but this needs to be researched first.
+This library is fully supported on Apple platforms: *iOS*, *macOS*, *tvOS*, and *watchOS*.
+In addition, basic support for *Linux* platform has been added as well, but it is rather limited for the time being, but it is just a matter of time as the Foundation framework is [moving towards cross-platform support](https://www.swift.org/blog/foundation-preview-now-available).

 ⚠️ Please notice that this library only supports the [Swift Package Manager](https://www.swift.org/package-manager/), and that support for other dependency managers such as *Cocoapods* and *Carthage* has not been prioritised.